 Q: Do you have a system in place to allow lone workers to communicate quickly and easily if in difficulty?

 Q: Could you tell me where you mobile lone workers are right now?

-If you can confidently answer ‘yes’ to all of the above questions then you can turn the page and carry on reading the rest of the magazine.
+If you can confidently answer ‘yes’ to all of the above questions then don’t need to consider the rest of this article.
 If on the other hand, you are not completely happy that your answer is yes to all of the above it may be worth spending five minutes reading this article.

-Lone working brings many benefits to both organisations and individuals.
-It allows flexible working, autonomy and greater utilisation of resources.
+Lone working brings many benefits to both organizations and individuals.
+It allows flexible working, autonomy and greater utilization of resources.
 However, it can also bring challenges.

 Lone workers, by their very nature, are working ‘by themselves without close or direct supervision’.
 So as employers or managers responsible for lone workers, if we can’t be sure what our lone workers are doing, or where or when they are doing it, how can we ensure that we have fulfilled both our legal and moral responsibility for their safety?